gsmofgsm/PSAngularGettingStarted/NOTE.md

 ## Routing
 path in RouterModule.forRoot([{path: 'products', component: ProductListComponent}]) should be without the leading forward slash '/' but url in routerLink must have a leading slash

+### Protecting routes with guard

+CanActive - guard navigation to a route
+CanDeactivate - guard nativation from a route
+Resolve - Prefetch data before activating a route CanLoad - Prevent asynchronous routing